mattermost/docs/source/messaging/configuring-notifications.rst

       In Mattermost v6.0, **Desktop Notifications** have moved.
 Access **Notifications** by selecting the **Gear** icon in the global header.

-      - Configure email notifications in **Notifications > Email Notifications > Send desktop notifications**, then choose your sound preference.
+      - Configure email notifications in **Settings > Notifications > Email Notifications > Send desktop notifications**, then choose your sound preference.
       - By default, all channels use the global setting configured in **Notifications**.

   .. tab:: Mattermost v5.39 and earlier